MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M07_L07_Configure_Pipelines_to_Securely_Use_Variables_and_Parameters.md

 1. Go to **Pipelines > Pipelines**.

-1. Open **eshoponweb-ci-parameters** pipeline and select **Edit**.
+1. Open **eshoponweb-ci** pipeline and select **Edit**.

-1. In the stages section, at its very beginning (following the `stage:` line), add a new stage named **Validate** to validate the mandatory variables before the pipeline executes.
+1. In the steps section, at its very beginning (following the **steps:** line), add a new script task to validate the mandatory variables before the pipeline executes.

     ```yaml
-    - stage: Validate
-      displayName: Validate mandatory variables
-      jobs:
-      - job: ValidateVariables
-        pool:
-          vmImage: ubuntu-latest
-        steps:
     - script: |
-            if [ -z "$(buildConfiguration)" ]; then
+        IF NOT DEFINED buildConfiguration (
-              echo "Error: buildConfiguration variable is not set"
+          ECHO Error: buildConfiguration variable is not set
-              exit 1
+          EXIT /B 1
-            fi
+        )
       displayName: 'Validate Variables'
      ```

-    > **Note**: This stage will run a script to validate the buildConfiguration variable.
+    > **Note**: This is a simple validation to check if the variable is set.
 If the variables not set, the script will fail and the pipeline will stop.

-1. Make the **Build** stage depend on the **Validate** stage by adding `dependsOn: Validate` at the beginning of the **Build** stage:

-    ```yaml
-    - stage: Build
-      displayName: Build .Net Core Solution
-      dependsOn: Validate
-    ```
+You can add more complex validation to check the value of the variable or if it is set to a specific value.

+1. Click on **Validate and save** to save the changes, then click on **Save**.

-1. Save the pipeline and run it.
+1. Open the **eshoponweb-ci** pipeline run.
 It will run successfully because the buildConfiguration variable is set in the variable group.

-1. To test the validation, remove the buildConfiguration variable from the variable group, or delete the variable group, and run the pipeline again.
+1. To test the validation, remove the buildConfiguration variable from the variable group, or rename the variable, and run the pipeline again.
 It should fail with the following error:

     ```yaml
     Error: buildConfiguration variable is not set